Ixcatl/fables_novasophonia/docs/core/combat.rst

 ----------------
 Any creature or character can move in the eight horizontal directions using their Speed, unless otherwise specified.

-Diagonal movement taken is twice as expensive for every second diagonal moved.
+Diagonal movement is twice as expensive for every second diagonal moved.
 Moving both forward and to the right costs 1 Speed overall; the second time costs 3 speed, the third costs 4, ad infinitum.
 This rule applies against **any movement or range calculation**, which includes normal movement, squares counted for attack range, measuring distance in areas of effect, and more.
 Any measurement made through all 3 axes of space counts as two diagonals.

 Creatures take up physical space in the world.
 They may *squeeze* into spaces meant for those up to one size smaller than themselves; while doing so, they cannot be passed through by others and suffer a -1 die penalty to both attack and defense rolls.
 Two creatures cannot squeeze within the same square(s).

-| A creature may pass through the squares of willing allies, but it must squeeze if stopping in those same square(s).
+A creature may pass through the squares of willing allies, but it must squeeze if stopping in those same square(s).
+Movement can be made through the square(s) of an enemy, but this immediately provokes an attack of opportunity.
 Prone or dead creatures may be moved through or stood upon freely.
-A Large or larger creature can support a number of creatures within the same spaces as it without any of them squeezing, up to one-fourth of its horizontal space rounded down - 1 for Large, 2 for Huge, 4 for Colossal, etc.
-| Movement can be made through the square(s) of an enemy, but this immediately provokes an attack of opportunity.
-Larger creatures do not provoke attacks this way until they can no longer support creatures within their spaces; this includes both creatures moving within their spaces and them moving over smaller creatures.

 Generally speaking, a creature may climb a number of wall squares equal to its height using its Speed without necessitating a check for climbing or jumping.